-The tittle refers to the bygone memory that many of us have of entering the work world as young kids, fourteen and fifteen years old.
-Then as now, children under the age of fourteen were protected under child labor laws from working any job except as news carriers, some farm work or in entertainment.
-Well, today very few kids have a paper route as print journalism is sadly going the way of the Dodo Bird, and adults seeking back to the earth experiences pay farmers big money for the opportunity to pick their carrots, shuck their corn and milk their cows.
+The title refers to the bygone memory that many of us have of entering the work world as young kids, fourteen and fifteen years old.
+Then as now, children under the age of fourteen were prohibited under child labor laws from working any job except as news carriers, some farm work or in entertainment.
+Well, very few kids today have a paper route as print journalism is sadly going the way of the Dodo Bird, and new-age adults seeking back to the earth experiences pay farmers big money for the opportunity to pick their carrots, shuck their corn and milk their cows.
 And it’s probably exploitative to pay kids to entertain us.

 In my day, summer work had one purpose – money.
 My two older brothers went to the Essex Aggie.
 Kevin, the eldest, aspired to a life of a poultry farmer, probably somewhere in the far reaches of rural Maine or North Dakota.
 He got sidetracked in his quest to become another Frank Purdue and made a career as a Veterinarian – Pathologist in Pennsylvania.
 Denis, the middle one who caused all the trouble, craved all things mechanical; tractors, fast cars (borrowed, bought or otherwise obtained) junkyards, and big trucks.
 His mechanical aptitude got him into the Air Force and eventually attracted him to the world of firefighting.
 He spent thirty-two years with the Logan Airport Fire Department working in all aspects of the profession, from crash crewman to fire-boat captain to Assistant Chief.

-As for the baby of the family, after doing nine years of hard time under the watchful eyes of the Sisters at Saint Stanislaus School on Washington Street, I was ready for a looser, less restrictive, high school experience.
-The Aggie had obvious appeal to me.
-I noted that my brother Denis always had cash in his pocket, and this was because Aggie students were required to have full-time summer jobs in “appropriate, agricultural-related fields.”
-And the best part was that summer at the Aggie meant anytime after April 7, when school got out.
-Five months of no school and a paycheck every week.
+As for the baby of the family- after doing nine years of hard time under the stern supervision of the Sisters Saint Chretienne at Saint Stanislaus School on Washington Street in Ipswich, I was ready for a looser, Age of Aquarius type high school experience.
+In 1969, the Aggie had obvious appeal to me.
+I had noted my brother Denis always had cash in his pocket, due to Aggie students requirement to have full-time summer jobs in “appropriate, agricultural-related fields.”
+And the best part was that summer at the Aggie commenced anytime after April 7, when school got out.
+Five months out of a classroom and a paycheck every week.
 Sign me up!

-The first step to legitimate employment was to obtain that very prized working permit from the local school department.
+The first step to legitimate employment was to secure that very prized working permit from the local school department.
 For those of my era, this meant a trip downtown to the Superintendent of Schools office located upstairs in the Tyler Block above Quint’s Drug Store.
 Mr. Stella was the Superintendent at the time and I presented myself to his very helpful secretary and announced the reason for my visit.
-Sensing I was a little on the numb side, she produced the permit application, which I recall was a green colored card, and patiently instructed me that I needed to have my perspective employer sign off on the from, then get a doctor to sign off that he had examined me and found I was capable of the work intended, and finally have my mother give her written approval.
-Then I signed the application, and returned it with great pride and expectations to the Superintendent’s office.
-The permit apparently remains in effect, for after nearly fifty years and a dozen different jobs, I’m still working.
+Sensing I was a little on the numb side, she produced the permit application, which I recall was a green colored card, and patiently instructed me that I needed to have my perspective employer sign off on the from, then get a doctor to sign off that he had examined me from head to toe and deemed me capable of the work intended, and finally get my mother’s written approval.
+With great pride and expectations I returned the completed document to the Superintendent’s office.
+The permit apparently remains in effect to this day, for after fifty years and a dozen different jobs, I’m still working.

-Child labor laws then as now prohibited youthful workers under sixteen years of age from performing certain hazardous jobs considered too dangerous for the age.
+Child labor laws then as now prohibited youths under sixteen years of age from performing certain hazardous jobs considered too dangerous for their age.
 Today, workers under eighteen cannot drive a vehicle, use saws, wood chippers or work on a roof.
 The under sixteen crowd is prohibited from using power-driven machinery, riding in a vehicle unless seat-belted, loading and unloading trucks and climbing a ladder.
-Waiting on tables, scoping ice cream, poring coffee and bagging groceries are about all that seems left for enterprising young folks to do.
+Waiting on tables, scooping ice cream, poring coffee and bagging groceries are about all that seems left for enterprising young folks to do.

 Apparently, child labor safety rules were liberally interpreted by the Town then.
 A typical day with the Park Department would begin with a half-dozen or more of us dangling from the tailgate of a town truck loaded with lawn mowers, trimmers, axes, chain saws, shovels and other sharp-edged or otherwise hazardous equipment, bumping along the streets to do the dirty work of keeping the Town’s landscape in pristine condition.
 Sprained fingers, lacerated limbs, blistered, sun burnt skin (we didn’t have sun screen then) insect bites, hornet stings and poison ivy infestations were a daily occurrence.
 It just seemed natural.

-Likely my laziness is what prompted an eventual transfer to the Forestry Department, which was the most dangerous and demanding assignment.
+My laziness is likely what prompted an eventual transfer to the Forestry Department, which was the most dangerous and demanding assignment in summer municipal labor.
 We teenagers worked as the support staff to local legends Armand Michaud, Joe Racine, Chuck Foley and Rolly Chapman; the big men who cut the trees, trimmed power lines and manned the chain saws, sky-lifts, and brush kings.
 We would drag or carry the cut logs and brush to the chipper and toss them in while trying to avoid being pulled through and ground into kid-burger.
 Armand was gruff and no-nonsense, but this was only to prevent us from being maimed or killed.
 Being aware of your surroundings and the operations taking place was the rule and if you were not paying attention, he got your attention, loud and clear.